Dishes With Dad

 • 6 pound bone-in rib roast

-• 1 tbsp fresh rosemary chopped, or 2 tsp dried
+• 1 tablespoon fresh rosemary chopped, or 2 teaspoon dried

-• 2 tsp fresh thyme chopped, or 1 tsp dried
+• 2 teaspoon fresh thyme chopped, or 1 teaspoon dried

 • 6-8 sprigs fresh rosemary